-Mr. Christopher Clark Chairperson 302 Davis Fine Arts (304) 766-3199 clarkcm@wvstateu.edu
+Ms. Victoria Fatu Chairperson 306 Davis Fine Arts (304) 766-5103 vmartirosyan@wvstateu.edu

 The purpose of the Department of Music is to prepare and develop performers and teachers of music on both the elementary and high school levels - teachers who are sound musicians and cultured individuals whose personalities are suited to the profession, and performers who will enrich the global community through musical offerings.